Alexander-Doering/League_Stat/README.md

 Run the main.py

-Put output into DB / Spreadsheet
+Outputs into .csv & into MySQL DB

-Build report from DB / Spreadsheet

 # Planned Features / Changes:
 - Implement Queue Types (FlexQ and or SoloQ possibility)